BhaskarKulshrestha/Git-and-Gtihub-Tutorial-by-Kunal-Kushwaha/README.md

 ### cat.file_name
     Display all the content that is basically present in the file.

+### git diff File_name
+    It gives the deiffrences between the changes that are made.

 ### git restore --staged Filename

     The "restore" command helps to unstage or even discard uncommitted local changes.